1. Installation Steps for PostgreSQL on Ubuntu

 It makes PostgreSQL network-accessible, which is great for remote clients—but also requires careful security configuration.

-2.4 Details about postgres -- the default super
+2.4 Details about postgres -- the default superuser

-Upon installation on systems like Ubuntu, PostgreSQL creates a default superuser named postgres
+Upon installation on systems like Ubuntu, PostgreSQL creates a default superuser named postgres, but by default:

 ✅ The

-can access the database locally using trust-based authentication (depending on howpg_hba.conf
+postgrescan access the database locally using trust-based authentication (depending on howpg_hba.confis configured)

 d1.
 Why No Password by Default?